anastasiapirvu/group_project/README.md

 - Create database called shoppingList (watch capitalisation)
-- in mysql, type: ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOURPASSWORD';  (Replace YOURPASSWORD with your actual password)
+- In MySQL, type: ALTER USER 'root'@'localhost' IDENTIFIED WITH mysql_native_password BY 'YOURPASSWORD';  (Replace YOURPASSWORD with your actual password)
 - In the terminal, in the main folder, run node model/database.js